imagej/imagej.github.io/_pages/2012-08-01_-_Loading_and_displaying_a_dataset_with_the_ImageJ2_API.md

     }

-We have {% include github org='imagej ' repo='tutorials ' path='maven-projects/load-and-display-dataset/src/main/java/LoadAndDisplayDataset.java ' label='published this code as an ImageJ tutorial ' %}.
+We have {% include github org='imagej' repo='tutorials' path='maven-projects/load-and-display-dataset/src/main/java/LoadAndDisplayDataset.java' label='published this code as an ImageJ tutorial' %}.

 For this to work, you will need to add compile-time dependencies to `ij-core`, `ij-data` and `ij-io`, as well as a runtime dependency to your user interface of choice (e.g., `ij-ui-swing`).
 If you don't add the UI JAR dependency, nothing will be displayed, because ImageJ2 won't know how to do it!
-See the {% include github org='imagej ' repo='tutorials ' path='maven-projects/load-and-display-dataset/pom.xml ' label='tutorial code"s pom.xml ' %} for details.
+See the {% include github org='imagej' repo='tutorials' path='maven-projects/load-and-display-dataset/pom.xml' label='tutorial code"s pom.xml' %} for details.

 Note that as of this writing, there is a bug with the Swing SDI user interface (and maybe other UIs) that causes the display to initially appear white.
 Hit minus (-) and then plus (+), which will zoom out then back in, to force the image window to repack and redraw.